+20th Century 21st Century 22nd Century

 The big peak in the South can be interpreted here as just a larger version of the pattern in the North.
 As there are 3-4 times as many people it is not surprising the peak is bigger.

 Now the stories begin again.
 Is this an optimistic or a pessimistic model?
 You can see how different narratives emerge from focusing on different parts.
-If all you can see is section ‘A’ (as was the case in the 50s and 60s) it looks bad, potentially anyway (remember the scale has been compressed to accommodate the peak: ‘A’ did represent vigorous exponential growth).
+If all you can see is section ‘A’ (as was the case in the 50s and 60s) it looks bad, potentially anyway, because extrapolation leads to ‘X’ in the previous figure (remember the scale has been compressed to accommodate the peak: ‘A’ did represent vigorous exponential growth).

-If however you focus on section B you are likely to generate a progressive, optimistic narrative.
-Focusing on C brings
+If however you focus on section B you are likely to generate a progressive, optimistic narrative, because X did not occur.
+Extrapolation leads to C, a continuous improvement.
+Focusing on D however, brings back grounds for anxiety because we simply do not know the effects of this level of environmental impact.

-out visions of the apocalypse, while D―if we ever get there―will once again generate positive visions of the future.
 Notice that I have drawn the curves quite smoothly, giving the impression that there will be no discontinuities.
 This is simply an assumption.
-C is quite unknown territory: we might get through it without major catastrophes, or we might not.
+D is quite unknown territory: we might get through it without major catastrophes, or we might not.
 But this peak can hardly be wished away, if only because it represents the modernisation of most of humanity and it is hard to imagine a genuinely sustainable world without that once-for-all process.
+E, if we ever get there, will once again generate positive visions of the future.

 So here we have a different narrative pattern that we might call per ardua ad astra, [literally, ‘through adversity to the stars’, the motto of the RAF] or more generally, through trials and tribulations to the promised land, a very common structure for novels and films.
 This is slightly different from the usual dichotomy of “it’s all OK” versus “we’re all doomed unless…”, because it has elements of both.